 – Angela Allen-Barr (Carmen):

 During the unaired ‘Rock N Roll Suicide’ the word ‘suicide’ was bleeped.
 This was because earlier that year a boy had died in the USA trying to imitate part of Alice Cooper’s stage act.

-The Brooklyn installment of the V&A’s David Bowie Is exhibition includes some incredible artifacts – David’s sketches for the Floor Show. , seeing the light of day for the first time!
+The Brooklyn installment of the V&A’s David Bowie Is exhibition includes some incredible artifacts – David’s sketches for the 1980 Floor Show, seeing the light of day for the first time!
 David storyboarded the opening Erte-style credits, and meticulously designed the parquet floored sets and costumes!

-David’s drawing of the keyhole costume worn during ‘1984/You Didn’t Hear it From Me’ indicates that it was meant to have additional keyholes at the top of some sort of boots or leggings instead of the plain green one-piece that it became.
+David’s drawing of the keyhole costume worn during ‘1984/You Didn’t Hear it From Me’ indicates that it was meant to have a keyhole motif at the top of some sort of boots or leggings instead of the plain green one-piece that it became.

-The webbed ‘Jean Genie’ costume is first drawn without mannequin hands attached, but in another sketch, he indicates that they can be purchased at ‘prop shop on Church street’.
+The webbed ‘Jean Genie’ costume is first drawn without mannequin hands attached, but in another sketch, he indicates that the hands can be purchased at ‘prop shop on Church street’.
 (We know that three hands were purchased, but one was removed due to TV censorship).

-The red PVC/black feathered Angel of Death is clearly marked by David to be worn with red nail polish, and the ‘1984’ outfit was to also have keyholes on thigh high boots (or tights?)
+The red PVC/black feathered Angel of Death is clearly marked by David to be worn with red nail polish.

 THE FLOOR SHOW GIRLS